 - (3) Additional standards for pedestrian amenities.
-Pedestrian amenities shall meet the following standards: - (a) Amenities shall be located outside the building main entrance, along pedestrian corridors, or within 50 feet of a transit stop.
+Pedestrian amenities shall meet the following standards: - (a) Amenities must shall be located outside the building main entrance, along pedestrian corridors, or within 50 feet of a transit stop.
 Amenities shall be visible and accessible to the general public from an improved public or private street.
 Amenities may be located within the public right-of-way if approved by the Public Works Director or designee.
-Public access must be provided to pocket parks, plazas, and sidewalks. - (b) Amenities are not subject to setback requirements. - (c) Amenities should be consistent with the character and scale of surrounding developments.
+Public access must be provided to pocket parks, plazas, and sidewalks. - (b) Amenities are not subject to setback requirements. - (c) Amenities should must be consistent with the character and scale of surrounding developments.
 For example, the similarity in awning height, bench style, planter materials, street trees, and pavers is recommended to foster continuity in the design of pedestrian areas.
-Materials should be suitable for outdoor use and permanently maintained.
-[Ord.
-5445, 4/12/00; Ord.
-5947, 1/1/21] - (d) Amenities existing on the development site may be used to meet the requirement in subsection (1) for new building area provided that their point value is in excess of the number of points that would be required if the current standards were applied to the existing level of development on the site. - 8.365 Pedestrian Amenities in the HD, CB, DMU, and WF zoning districts.
-Pedestrian amenities are required in the HD, CB, DMU and WF zoning districts.
-The purpose of the pedestrian amenity requirements is to enhance the pedestrian environment.
-Because the sidewalk area is the most important element of the pedestrian environment in an urban setting, these standards focus primarily on sidewalk enhancements.
-The standards in (1) (3), below, apply to the following development within the HD, CB, DMU, and WF zoning districts: new buildings (excluding accessory buildings); expansions or modifications to existing buildings that are not covered under ADC Section 1.105(7); and any development that requires sidewalk improvements.
-The City Engineer may waive the requirement to provide pedestrian amenities where public streetscape improvement projects that include pedestrian amenities have been completed or are planned.
+Materials should be suitable for outdoor use and permanently maintained. - (d) Existing a Amenities existing on or abutting the development site in the right-of-way may be used to meet the requirement in subsection (1) for new building area provided that their point value is in excess of the number of points that would be required if the current standards were applied to the existing level of development on the site.